Villages Honor Flight Volunteering Info

 Many potential volunteers do not know enough about Honor Flight generally and Villages Honor Flight in particular to make a decision about getting involved.
 A few suggestions:

 - If you would like to be a Guardian, complete the ONLINE GUARDIAN Application and click the submit button.
-The form will automatically be sent to the Guardian Coordinator who will follow-up with you.

 - As a Guardian here’s what you’ll be required to: